boogameow/rbxmodules/README.md

 # Roblox Modules
-This github will have random modules that do different things.
+This github hosts the various modules I make, each with a different purpose.
-Everything on here is made by me.
+Generally should be drop in to any game, with some reading of the methods.

-# Descriptions
+## PartnerService
-PartnerService: Does matchmaking for story intersections.
-Very basic MemoryStores.
+Global matchmaking for "story intersections", using a combination of MemoryStores and Messaging.